Fractionally integrated curve time series with cointegration: Numerical studies

-To summarize the results, the estimator $\bar{q}$ obtained from our variance-ratio testing procedure outperforms the eigenvalue-ratio estimator which is similar to \citepos{Li2020} estimator.
-This performance gap seems huge, particularly in small samples, which makes $\bar{q}$ attractive in practice where we do not always have enough observations.
-Given that $q_d$ and $P$ characterize the dominant part of the time series (see, e.g., \citealp{Li2020}) and they are used in inferential problems of other parameters (such as $q_{d-b}$ and $d-b$), it may be recommended for practitioners to use our testing procedures.
-Note that $\hat{q}_d$ significantly underestimates $q_d$ in small samples while $\bar{q}_d$ does not do so.
-As may be deduced from Corollary \ref{cor1prop4} and the fact that we are employing $5\%$ significance level, the relative frequency of underestimation for $\hat{q}_d$ must be close to 0.05 in large samples.
-Moreover, as shown in Table~\ref{tabsizepower}, the test tends to under-reject the correct null hypothesis in small samples.
-Thus we expect that the relative frequency of underestimation would tend to increase to 0.05 as the sample size gets larger, as seen in Table~\ref{tab1}.
-On the other hand, $\hat{q}_{d-b}$ does not perform quite well in small samples (the relative frequency of correct determination is only around $30\%$ when $T=200$), but Table~\ref{tab3} shows that its performance gets improved as the sample size gets larger.
-The local Whittle estimator \eqref{eqhat02}, which we propose in Section~\ref{sec_est_d}, seems to perform better in small samples than the existing competitor developed by \cite{Li2020}; even if their difference seems to converge as $T$ gets larger, this result suggests that our estimator can be a better alternative in practice where the sample size is limited.
-The performance of \eqref{altere2} is also better than $\hat{d}_{LW}(\bar{Z}_t,\hat{v}_{q_{d}+1})$ which is similar to \citepos{Li2021} estimator.
-This may be because \eqref{altere2} uses information of the other I$(d-b)$ component characterized by $v_{q_d+2}$ in this simulation setup.
-Another reason may be found in \citepos{Nielsen2019} observation in the I$(1)$/I$(0)$ system; obtaining $\hat{v}_{q_d+1}$ in this statistical test may be understood as pre-estimation of $v_{q_d+1}$ such that $\langle Y_t,v_{q_d+1} \rangle $ is I$(d-b)$, but this estimation may not be accurate in a finite sample.
-Thus, sometimes $\langle Y_t,\hat{v}_{q_d+1+j} \rangle $ for some positive $j$ may behave more like an I$(d-b)$ process than $\langle Y_t,\hat{v}_{q_d+1} \rangle$ does, so the use of \eqref{altere2} can be advantages in practice.
-Lastly, the empirical coverage rates and interval scores based on our proposed results (\eqref{eqhat02} and \eqref{eq001aaa}) overall seem to be better than those of our competitor, and ours seem to be more attractive, particularly in small samples.
+To summarize the results, the estimator $\bar{q}_{\dnn}$ obtained from our variance-ratio testing procedure outperforms the eigenvalue-ratio estimator which is similar to the estimator of \cite{Li2020}.
+This performance gap seems huge, particularly in small samples, which makes $\bar{q}_{\dnn}$ attractive in practice where we do not always have sufficiently many observations.
+Given that $q_{\dnn}$ and $P$ characterize the dominant part of the time series (see, e.g., \cite{Li2020}) and they are used in inferential problems of other parameters (such as $q_{\dss}$ and $\ds$), it may be recommended for practitioners to use our testing procedure.
+Note that $\hat{q}_{\dnn}$ underestimates $q_{\dnn}$ significantly in small samples while $\bar{q}_{\dnn}$ does so only slightly.
+As may be deduced from Corollary~\ref{cor1prop4} and the fact that we are employing a $5\%$ significance level, the relative frequency of underestimation for $\hat{q}_{\dnn}$ must approach 0.05 as $T$ increases, as shown in Table~\ref{tab1}.
+On the other hand, $\hat{q}_{\dss}$ does not perform quite as well in small samples (the relative frequency of correct determination is only around $30\%$ when $T=200$), but Table~\ref{tab2} shows that its performance improves as the sample size increases.
+The local Whittle estimator~\eqref{eqhat02}, which we propose in Section~\ref{sec_est_d}, seems to perform better in small samples than the existing competitor developed by \cite{Li2020}; even if their difference seems to converge as $T$ gets larger, this result suggests that our estimator may be a better alternative in practice where the sample size is limited.
+Table~\ref{tab4} shows the performances of the estimator $\hat{d}_{LW}(\langle \bar{Z}_t,\tilde{v} \rangle)$ when $\tilde{v} = \hat{v}_{q_{\dnn}+1}$ and $\tilde{v}$ is set to a linear combination of $\hat{v}_{q_{\dnn}+1}$ and $\hat{v}_{q_{\dnn}+2}$.
+Our simulation results show that the estimator performs better in the latter case.
+This may be because, in the latter case, we use the information of the other I$(\ds)$ component characterized by $v_{q_{\dnn}+2}$ in this simulation setup. \commHS{Another reason may be found in the observation of \cite{Nielsen2019} in the I$(1)$/I$(0)$ system;} obtaining $\hat{v}_{q_{\dnn}+1}$ in this statistical test may be understood as pre-estimation of $v_{q_{\dnn}+1}$ such that $\langle Y_t,v_{q_{\dnn}+1} \rangle $ is I$(\ds)$, but this estimation may not be accurate in a finite sample.
+Thus, sometimes $\langle Y_t,\hat{v}_{q_{\dnn}+1+j} \rangle $ for some positive $j$ may behave more like an I$(\ds)$ process than $\langle Y_t,\hat{v}_{q_{\dnn}+1} \rangle$ does.
+Lastly, the empirical coverage rates and interval scores based on our proposed method for $\dn$ or $\ds$ overall seem to be better than those of its supposed competitor. \phantomsection \commRV{Figure~\ref{fig3} (resp.\ \ref{fig4}) displays the histograms of the estimates of $\dn$ (resp.\ $\ds$) obtained from the two methods.
+Notably, the histograms for our proposed method tend to be better centered around the true values and exhibit a decreased occurrence of extreme values, both for $\dn$ and $\ds$.
+This observation, coupled with the findings from Tables~\ref{tab3} and~\ref{tab4}, suggests that our proposed methods are attractive, particularly in small samples.}